 A number of firms are testing the waters with involving customers in tactical stuff like advertising design – more as a brand connect initiative.

-The area the customer is most directly involved with the brand, and values control, is in service delivery interactions.
+The area the customer is most directly involved with the brand, and values control is in service delivery interactions.
 When she is selecting, paying for or accepting delivery of your product.
-Using it, receiving service for it or disposing it off.
+Using it, receiving service for it or disposing of it.

-At this level too, configuring processes and interaction scripts such that the customer retains charge of how the interaction proceeds is highly desirable to create a memorable customer experience.
+At this level too, configuring processes and interaction scripts such that the customer retains charge of how the interaction proceeds are highly desirable to create a memorable customer experience.

 Technology has made it possible to offer a wide variety of choice to the customer in terms of how and when they contact companies (email, phone, live chat, mail).
-You can pay by cash or credit card or netbanking and now, we even have the mobile wallet coming in.
+You can pay by cash or credit card or net banking and now, we even have the mobile wallet coming in.
 Pay upfront, or through EMI’s.
-Enabling travellers to choose their own travel destinations, activities they want to do, duration of halt are ways in which the travel industry is moving towards experience personalisation.
+Enabling travelers to choose their own travel destinations, activities they want to do, duration of halt are ways in which the travel industry is moving towards experience personalization.